piersyork/owidR/README.md

 ![](images/owid_plot-1.png)<!-- -->

 Use `summarise = FALSE` to show individual countries instead of the mean score.
-Unless a vector of entities is specified using the `filter` argument, `owid_plot()` will pick 9 random entities
+Unless a vector of entities is specified using the `filter` argument 9 random entities will be plotted.
+If the data is not a time-series then a bar chart of the entities values will be plotted.

 ``` r
 owid_plot(rights, summarise = FALSE, filter = c("North Korea", "South Korea", "France", "United Kingdom", "United States"))